 Caution: Lemon and salt are not recommended for lacquered copper.
 How can you tell?
 If the surface of your copper piece has a shiny, glossy finish that does not change color, most likely it has been lacquered to ward off tarnish.

 I just love the smell of citrus to make any cleaning chore smell so fresh and, well … clean!
-Check out this really cool way to make all purchase cleaner from lemon and orange peels.
+Check out this really cool way to make all-purpose cleaner from lemon peels.

 Fill a large glass jar about halfway with discarded citrus peels.
 Pour in enough white vinegar to completely cover peels.
 Keep it covered in a dark place for two weeks.
 The longer it sits, the more oil and fragrance will infuse into the vinegar.
 Once you feel it’s ready to go, strain this citrus cleaner using a fine-mesh sieve placed over a large bowl.
 Discard the peels.
 Pour liquid into a spray bottle and use it as you would any other all-purpose cleaner.
 Amazing!